Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 **This code is therefore _sensitive_.**

-➡️ a modification can have a lot of impact on your application.
+➡️ A modification can have a lot of impact on your application.

 **This code is rich in business rules**